F1000Research Author Guidelines

-All details relevant to the patients' history, examination, investigation and previous treatment should be included, as well as their demographic information where possible (without providing details that could lead to patient identification).
 Clinical photographs may be included, but they must be accompanied by written consent to publish from the patient involved.

 Please ensure that you have obtained written, informed consent from the patient (or their legal guardian for a minor, or next of kin if the patient has deceased) for publication of this Case Report (you can use our consent form, or your own institution's form as you prefer).
 You also need to include an explicit statement, under a separate heading of 'Consent', at the end of the main text confirming this (we suggest: 'Written informed consent for publication of their clinical details and/or clinical images was obtained from the patient/parent/guardian/relative of the patient.').
 This signed consent form should be made available to the F1000Research editorial office if requested.

 4.4 Web Tools